 Seven years after starting again at the bottom of the pecking order as an assistant professor, Burgess was a tenured full professor, College of Veterinary Medicine associate dean, and had established and was directing the university’s Institute for Genomics, Biocomputing and Biotechnology.

 The University of Arizona recruited Burgess from Mississippi State to succeed CALS Dean Eugene G. Sander in the summer of 2011.
 Burgess brought rich backgrounds in innovation, entrepreneurship, management, and leadership from global private sectors and U.S. academia.

 By the time he arrived in Tucson to begin his new post, Burgess knew all about his division’s Land Grant University heritage, its incredibly strong commitment to students and employees, world-class research, outreach to every corner of the state through Cooperative Extension and the Experiment Station, and deep connection to alumni and stakeholders.

 “It has been an amazing opportunity professionally and for our family to come to Arizona and Tucson,” said Burgess, who is the inaugural Charles-Sander Dean’s Chair, named in honor of longtime Dean Eugene G. Sander and endowed by a $2 million gift from CALS alumnus Robert F. Charles and his wife Julia M. “Judy” Charles.

 To foster student success and meet workforce demands, Burgess has overseen the addition of seven undergraduate degrees: Applied Biotechnology, Biosystems Analytics and Technology, Fashion Industry Science and Technology, Nutrition and Food Systems, Personal and Family Financial Planning, Precision Nutrition and Wellness, and Agricultural Systems Management (UArizona Yuma).

-He guided the development of online degree programs in CALS, and one of the university’s two global campuses in China, which offers joint bachelor’s degrees in applied biotechnology, environmental science and plant sciences, and the university's global campus in Kazakhstan, which offers joint bachelor's degrees in applied biotechnology, plant health, plant science, and food safety.
+He guided the development of online degree programs in CALS, one of the university’s two global campuses in China, which offers joint bachelor’s degrees in applied biotechnology, environmental science and plant sciences, and the university's global campus in Kazakhstan, which offers joint bachelor's degrees in applied biotechnology, plant health, plant science, and food safety.

 Burgess also led the last chapter in establishing UArizona’s highly innovative College of Veterinary Medicine and served as its interim dean.